-- To promote the recruitment, development and retention of teaching staff; - 7) To monitor the facilities available for teaching activities and to make recommendations to the College Executive Committee about their suitability; - 8) To develop and monitor procedures for assigning the Jim Bee Educator awards.
+- 6) To promote the recruitment, development and retention of teaching staff; - 7) To monitor the facilities available for teaching activities and to make recommendations to the College Executive Committee about their suitability; - 8) To develop and monitor procedures for assigning the Jim Bee Educator awards.

 Chair Vice Principal for Learning, Teaching and Assessment

 Members 2 academic representatives of each academic department

 All Course Directors (or Programme Directors where appropriate)

 1 representative of the College Executive Committee Vice-Principal (Students)

 Chair of the Modular Scheme Management Committee

 Vice Principal Equality, Diversity and Inclusion

 Principal (ex officio)

 Academic Director of Assessment

 SU President

-SU Postgraduate Officer or SU Postgraduate Course Representative position will not be filled be filled
+SU Postgraduate Officer or SU Postgraduate Course Representative

-SU Vet Nursing Officer if SU President is an UG Vet Nurse student then this then this position will not be filled
+SU Vet Nursing Officer if SU President is an UG Vet Nurse student then this

+position will not be filled

 BVetMed student if SU President is a BVetMed student then this position will not

+be filled

 SU Undergraduate Sciences Officer if SU President is an UG Biosciences student

+then this position will not be filled

 Two External Members

+Non-voting Men nbers (Invited to attend)

 Vice Principal (Clinical Affairs)

 Associate Deans for Teaching & Learning

 Departmental Teaching Coordinators CBS and PPS/Director of Teaching CSS

 Chief Operating Officer

 Academic Director of Professional Assessment and Development (Clinical)

+Registrar

-Director of Learning and Wellbeing Educational Development Manager registered elsewhere
+Director of Learning and Wellbeing

+Educational Development Manager

-Head of Digital Learning Head of the Graduate School
+Head of Digital Learning

+Head of the Graduate School

 RVC "Link Tutor" or equivalent for any joint course for which the students are

+registered elsewhere

 Assistant Registrar for Examinations and Assessment

 Secretary - Registrar and/or their nominee

+0

-Quorum 1⁄2 (half) the number of Members + 1 (excluding non-voting members)
+Quorum $\frac{1}{2}$ (half) the number of Members + 1 (excluding non-voting members)

-- 1) Apologies for absence - 2) Minutes of previous meeting - Course Management Committee 'Actions and Outcomes' (including approval of new modules approved by CMCs) - 4) Feedback from Student Representatives - 5) Equality and Diversity issues relating to teaching and learning - 6) 'Recruitment and Admissions Committee' minutes/actions log - 7) 'Modular Scheme Management Committee' minutes/actions log - 8) Updates from the 'Course Proposal Development Group' (including new course proposals and course closure)
+- 1) Apologies for absence - 2) Minutes of previous meeting - 3) Course Management Committee 'Actions and Outcomes' (including approval of new modules approved by CMCs) - 4) Feedback from Student Representatives - 5) Equality and Diversity issues relating to teaching and learning - 6) 'Recruitment and Admissions Committee' minutes/actions log - 7) 'Modular Scheme Management Committee' minutes/actions log - 8) Updates from the 'Course Proposal Development Group' (including new course proposals and course closure)

-- 9) Course Validation Reports (for information only)
+- 9) Course Validation Reports (for information only)10) Blended Learning Project Group update (if required)

-10) Blended Learning Project Group update (if required)
+- Biended Learning Project Group update (in required)

-11) Nominations for Course/Co-Course/Deputy Directors (for LTAC approval)
+Nominations for Course/Co-Course/Deputy Directors (for LTAC approval)

-- 12) Actions/outcomes from previous meeting
+Actions/outcomes from previous meeting

-13) You said...We did...
+You said...We did...

-14) Any other business
+Any other business

-15) Date and time of next meeting
+Date and time of next meeting